J-codeur/J-codeur/README.md

 - 👋 Hi, I’m @Jns-codeur
-- 👀 I’m interested in all about programming
+- 👀 I’m interested in all about programming and web.
 - 🌱 I’m not in any group so i work alone at the moment
 - 💞️ I’m looking to collaborate on 🤭
 - 📫 How to reach me ?
-It is little bit difficult.
+It's difficult.
+Guess🤨

 <!---
 J-codeur/J-codeur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.